 Each type of underlayment has its pros and cons, so choose the type that will give you the most bang for your buck.
 For example, choose a reflective type of underlayment if your roof receives a great deal of sunshine throughout the day.
 Choose a more water-repellant underlayment if moisture and heavy rains are a problem where you live.

 You Should Take the Time to Order Materials for Success

 Make certain to have your roofing professional take accurate measurements of your ridge lines, dormers, and other areas of the roof where metal trim is to be installed.
 This saves you the bother and delay of having to order additional trim pieces if you fall short while the roof is being installed.

 Ideally, you want to order all of your metal at the same time to have the best chance of matching colors throughout the material stack.
-Ordering all metal from one manufacturer is the best bet, since colors will be uniform in most cases.
 If you mix types of metal roofing, panels may appear to be the same color now but will fade differently in the future and be a distraction.

 If you like the idea of metal as a reliable roofing material but prefer the look of shingles over metal panels, that’s okay.
 There’s a happy compromise, since metal shingles are available.

 There are metal roofing products that resemble slate tiles, wood shakes, or clay tiles.
 These specialty metal products are pricier than standard metal sheet roofing.
 But some are less expensive than the materials they mimic.
 The metal “tiles” and shingles are also more flame resistant than standard shingles, shakes, and clay tiles.